 Health and Conditions 🏥

 Unfortunately, the American Water Spaniel is susceptible to quite a few health concerns that you’ll need to keep an eye out for.

 American Water Spaniels are highly intelligent dogs that can be trained to perform demanding tasks in inhospitable environments.
 Their rugged double-coats keep them warm in subzero temperatures and can protect them from underbrush, but they also require lots of upkeep.
 Likewise, they’ve got loads of energy that makes them fun and playful, but they also need excessive amounts of exercise to temper all that energy.

 If you have plenty of space and hours of time to devote to your dog, then the American Water Spaniel’s easy-going temperament and willingness to please make them a great pet.
 They’re ideal if you’re a hunter in freezing climates, but might not be a great fit for the average dog owner.

 - American Water Spaniel Puppies – Before You Buy…

-- What Price are American Water Spaniel Puppies?
+- What’s the Price of American Water Spaniel Puppies?

-- Physical Traits of the American Water Spaniel
+- Temperament & Intelligence of the American Water Spaniel